HowardPWardinkle/howardpwardinkle.github.io/_posts/2021-03-28-mars-rover.md

 ## Idea

 This was pretty easy to come up with, but the design took quite a bit of time.
-NASA used to have a 3D model of Ingenuity on their site, but it looks like only the helicopter is there now.
+NASA used to have a 3D model of Perseverance on their site, but it looks like only the helicopter (Ingenuity) is there now.
 But that was a great resource for designing the pop-up.
 I tried to make it as accurate as possible without getting too crazy.

 ## Design